 North Riverside Residential Refuse, Recycling and Yard-Waste Collection Program

-LRS provides Villa Park residents with services for refuse (garbage), recycling and yard waste.
-LRS offers many other services for Villa Park residents including electronic waste drop off, organic food scrap compost service, portable restrooms and large, open top construction style containers.
+LRS provides North Riverside residents with services for refuse (garbage), recycling and yard waste.
+LRS offers many other services for North Riverside residents including electronic waste pick up, portable restrooms and large, open top construction style containers.
 We are proud to be a partner in your community!

 For more information on the required scheduling collection for specific items or material types, please click on one of the tabs below.